Table of Contents

 If you have a teeny tiny bit of space that could never fit even the smallest bedside table, then maybe a bedside shelf is for you.

-This cute and useful shelf from Apartment Therapy is made from the Bekvam Spice Rack, 2023 Nominee for Most Hacked Rack. (jk, there’s no awards for most hacked.
+This cute and useful shelf from Apartment Therapy is made from the Bekvam Spice Rack, 2023 Nominee for Most Hacked Rack. (jk, there are no awards for most hacked.
 I don’t think.
 Maybe there should be!).

 That headboard is a screen for a desk.
 Like, that you would use at work in a cubicle for some privacy.